Nanotheranostics 2025; 9(1):20-30. doi:10.7150/ntno.95332 This issue Cite

 Pleural tuberculosis (pTB) is the second most frequent type of extrapulmonary tuberculosis (EPTB) in India (1).
 It is a diagnostic challenge because of its non-specific clinical features, paucibacillary nature of disease, and lack of sensitive diagnostic tools.
 Early and accurate diagnosis of pTB is important for its timely management to minimize morbidity and mortality (2, 3).
 In spite of the availability of several diagnostic tests, an accurate test for pTB is still elusive (4).
 The inadequacy of evidence-based microbiological techniques including the gold standard Mycobacterium tuberculosis (M. tb.) culture has led to the use of a composite reference standard (CRS) for pTB diagnosis.
 The CRS is a combination of clinical criteria along with results of radiological, cyto-biochemical, histological, microbiological and molecular assays (4).
 The WHO-endorsed Xpert MTB/RIF assay (Xpert) and its advanced version, Xpert Ultra also have an inadequate sensitivity (pooled sensitivity of 21% and 47% respectively against CRS, and 52% and 68% correspondingly against a microbiological reference standard) with specificity ranging from 97%-100% for pTB diagnosis (5).
 Therefore, in view of the non-availability of an accurate test for pTB diagnosis, there is a vital need for novel diagnostic tools.
 A biomarker-based rapid test is an urgent need for the diagnosis of both pulmonary TB and EPTB (6-8).
 We have recently described the diagnostic utility of cell-free M. tb.
 DNA as a pathogen-specific biomarker for pTB (9).
 The detection of M. tb.-specific antigens in the clinical sample could also provide a direct evidence of TB disease (10).

 Aptamers have recently emerged as a promising tool in the field of TB diagnostics (11-13).
 They are synthetic oligonucleotides which act as chemical rivals of antibodies since they bind to their targets with high specificity and affinity due to their stable 3D-folded structures (14-16).
-As diagnostic reagents, they have been used in several platforms such as aptamer-linked immunosorbent assay (ALISA), electrochemical luminescence assay, dot-blot and nanoparticle based assays etc. for the detection of analytes (16).
+As diagnostic reagents, they have been used in several platforms such as aptamer-linked immobilized sorbent assay (ALISA), electrochemiluminescence assay, dot-blot and nanoparticle based assays etc. for the detection of analytes (16).
 Here, we describe the development and evaluation of a magnetic nanoparticle antibody-conjugate and aptamer-based assay (MNp-Ab-Ap assay) for the detection of 4 different M. tb. specific antigens (GlcB, MPT51, MPT64 and CFP-10) in pleural fluid (PF) samples.
 These antigens were selected because of their immunodiagnostic potential in literature and their excellent performance for other forms of EPTB such as tuberculous meningitis (17, 18).
 In this assay, antibody-conjugated magnetic nanoparticles (MNPs) were used to efficiently capture the antigens in pleural fluid samples followed by the detection of resulting antigen-antibody complexes by antigen-specific DNA aptamers.
 The developed MNp-Ab-Ap assay was also compared with conventional indirect ELISA.

 Results